NGR: Nursing: Graduate Courses

 Co-requisite: NGR 6710L

-NGR 6710L Nurse Educator Advanced Clinical Practicum
+NGR 6710L Advanced Nursing Practice for the Nurse Educator Practicum

 College of Health, Department of Nursing